softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### Data Access Classes

-Classes that represent the access to your database are often called `Data Access Objects` or DOAs.
+Classes that represent the access to your database are often called `Data Access Objects` (DOAs).
 Create your data access classes in the `server/src/main/java/dataAccess` package.
 Data access classes are responsible for storing and retrieving the server’s data (users, games, etc.).

-For the most part, the methods on your DAO classes will be `CRUD` operations that: 1) Create objects in the data store, 2) Read (or query) objects from the data store, 3) Update objects already in the data store, and 4) Delete objects from the data store.
-Oftentimes, the parameters and return values of your DAO methods will be the model objects described in the previous section (UserData, GameData, AuthData).
+For the most part, the methods on your DAO classes will be `CRUD` operations that:

+- **Create** objects in the data store
+- **Read** objects from the data store
+- **Update** objects already in the data store
+- **Delete** objects from the data store

+Oftentimes, the parameters and return values of your DAO methods will be the model objects described in the previous section (UserData, GameData, and AuthData).
 For example, your DAO classes will certainly need to provide a method for creating new UserData objects in the data store.
 This method might have a signature that looks like this:

 ```java
 void insertUser(UserData u) throws DataAccessException
 ```

+### DataAccessException

+The starter code includes a `dataAccess.DataAccessException`.
+This exception should be thrown by data access methods that could fail.
+If a method call fails, it should throw a `DataAccessException`.
+For example, the `DataAccessException` is thrown if a user attempts to update a non-existent game.

+### Example Data Access Methods

-Here are some examples of the kinds of methods your DAO classes will need to support.
-If a method cannot be completed, it should throw a `DataAccessException` (e.g., trying to update a non-existent game).
+Here are some examples of the kinds of methods your DAOs will need to support.
 This list is not exhaustive.
+You should consult your server design in order to determine all of the methods you need to provide.

 - **clear**: A method for clearing all data from the database.
 This is used during testing.
 - **createUser**: Create a new user.